bitly/oauth2_proxy/README.md

 Whether you are using GitLab.com or self-hosting GitLab, follow [these steps to add an application](http://doc.gitlab.com/ce/integration/oauth_provider.html)

+The GitLab auth provider supports one additional parameters to restrict authentication to a specific group.
+Restricting by group is normally accompanied with `--email-domain=*`

+    -gitlab-group="": restrict logins to members of this group

 If you are using self-hosted GitLab, make sure you set the following to the appropriate URL:

     -login-url="<your gitlab url>/oauth/authorize"